See horses play on sand at first-ever St. Pete Beach Polo Classic

 The first-ever St. Pete Beach Polo Classic will have horses galloping on the sand during matches this weekend.

-All full 3 on 3 beach polo matches will encompass 4 Chukkas each and will include professional polo teams and scoring.
+All full 3 on 3 beach polo matches will encompass four Chukkas each and will include professional polo teams and scoring.

 In the tournament seating viewing area, spectators can watch the matches and enjoy a cash bar cocktail service.